 4.0.
-IDENTIFYING NUTRIENT CONCENTRATIONS FOR USE IN MPDES PERMITS AND OTHER DEPARTMENT PROGRAMS
+NUTRIENT CONCENTRATIONS FOR USE IN MPDES PERMITS AND OTHER DEPARTMENT PROGRAMS

 The translators in Sections 2.0 and 4.0 of Part I, together with the decision tables in Sections 3.0 and 4.0 of Part I provide the means to determine if narrative nutrient standards are achieved.
 When it is concluded that narrative nutrient standards are not achieved, or depending on other circumstances, it may be necessary for the department to identify a TP and/or TN concentration protective of recreation and aquatic life beneficial uses for application in MPDES permits and other department programs.
-TP and/or TN concentrations must be selected from the applicable range in Tables 2-3, 2-4, and 4-1 of Part I unless compelling waterbody-specific scientific information indicates a value outside of these ranges is protective of beneficial uses.
-If waterbody-specific information indicates TP and/or TN values outside the ranges in Tables 2-3, 2-4, and 4-1 of Part I are more appropriate for protection of beneficial uses, the department may initiate a formal rulemaking process, including submission to EPA for review and approval.
+TP and/or TN concentrations must be selected from Tables 2-3 and 4-1 of Part I unless compelling waterbody-specific scientific information indicates a concentration or concentrations greater than the table values is protective of the most sensitive beneficial use.
+If waterbody-specific information indicates TP and/or TN concentrations greater than those in Tables 2-3 and 4-1 of Part I are more appropriate for protection of beneficial uses, the department may initiate a formal rulemaking process, including submission to EPA for review and approval.
 Permittees and others are advised to consider any current guidance developed by the department.

-Different department work units may have program-specific guidance on how they select a TP and/or TN concentration from the nutrient concentration ranges in Tables 2-3, 2-4, and 4-1 of Part I. When a department work unit identifies a nutrient concentration(s) it intends to use for its purposes, the work unit must communicate this information to other department work units that are working in the same subject area.
-This communication must occur prior to any program-specific implementation of the nutrient concentration ranges.
+Different department work units may have program-specific guidance on how they collate TP and/or TN concentration data, and how they evaluate and apply these data in relation to Tables 2-3 and 4-1 of Part I. Methods used by a department work unit for evaluating and applying Tables 2-3 and 4-1 nutrient concentration data must be communicated to other department work units working in the same subject area.
+This communication must occur prior to any program-specific application of the nutrient concentrations.